envisioning/vocab/vocab/Post-Training.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.725
+- 0.7
+- 0.675
+- 0.65
+- 0.625
+- 0.6
+- 0.575
 slug: post-training
 summary: Techniques and adjustments applied to neural networks after their initial training phase to enhance performance, efficiency, or adaptability to new data or tasks.
 title: Post-Training
 ---